halirutan/minimal-mistakes/wlplugin/_docs/05-markdown-support.md

 toc: false
 ---

-The Wolfram Language Plugin also works with JetBrains' Markdown Support plugin which is bundled with the IDE.
+The Wolfram Language Plugin also works with JetBrains' Markdown Support plugin which can be installed when you need to work with markdown files.
 It provides highlighting for the code in the text-editor and many static website generators take the language tags after the initial triple-ticks into account and highlight code accordingly.